What Happens in Each SDLC Phase?

 There are a few key activities involved in the Testing SDLC phase.
 Let’s take a look at these different activities:

-• Test Planning: Create a test plan that outlines the testing strategy, objectives, scope, resources, and timelines.
+• Test Planning: Create a test plan that outlines the testing strategy to ensure that all the developed features are tested thoroughly.

-• Test Case Development: Write detailed test cases that define inputs, execution steps, and expected outcomes for various functionalities.
+• Test Case: Write detailed test cases that define inputs, execution steps, and expected results for various functionalities.

 • Unit Testing: Verify individual components or modules for correctness, often conducted during development.